How to become medical officer

 • Admission: Entry is through competitive exams like NEET (National Eligibility cum Entrance Test).

-• Curriculum: Comprehensive medical education covering subjects such as anatomy, physiology, pharmacology, pathology, microbiology, and clinical practices.
+• Curriculum: Comprehensive medical education covering anatomy, physiology, pharmacology, pathology, microbiology, and clinical practices.

 • Internship: A mandatory one-year internship providing hands-on experience in various medical departments.